E-ISSN: 1308-5263

 Contributor’s Statement

 All submissions should contain a contributor’s statement page.
-Each manuscript should contain substantial contributions to idea and design, acquisition of data, or analysis and interpretation of findings.
+Each author should have made substantial contributions to the idea and design, acquisition of data, or analysis and interpretation of findings.
 All persons designated as an author should qualify for authorship, and all those that qualify should be listed.
 Each author should have participated sufficiently in the work to take responsibility for appropriate portions of the text.

 Acknowledgments